mas-bandwidth/gafferongames/content/post/the_physics_simulation.md

 Your browser does not support the video tag.
 </video>

-To implement this I raycast to find the intersection with the ground below the center of mass of the player cube, then apply a spring force (see [Hooke’s law](https://en.wikipedia.org/wiki/Hooke%27s_law)) to the player cube so it floats in the air at a certain height above this point.
+To implement this I raycast to find the intersection with the ground below the center of mass of the player cube, then apply a spring force (see [Hooke’s law](https://en.wikipedia.org/wiki/Hooke%27s_law)) relative to the distance from this point, making the player cube float in the air.

 Then all non-player cubes within a certain distance of that intersection point have a force applied proportional to their distance from this point and away from it, so they are pushed away out of the way like leaves from a leaf blower.

 ## A complicated case

-I also wanted a very complex coupled motion between the player and non-player cubes where the player interacts with lots of other objects very closely, such that the player and the objects its interacting with become a single system, a group of rigid bodies joined together by constraints.
+I also wanted a very complex coupled motion between the player and non-player cubes such that the player and the objects its interacting with become one single system, a group of rigid bodies joined together by constraints.

 To implement this I thought it would be cool if the player could roll around and create a ball of cubes, like in one of my favorite games [Katamari Damacy](https://en.wikipedia.org/wiki/Katamari_Damacy).